mozilla/anodejsholidayseason/localization/localization_part_3.md

 But, how do we know what the user's preferred language is?

 The i18n-abide module looks at the `Accept-Language` HTTP header.
-This sent by the browser and includes all of the user's preferred languages with a preference order.
+This is sent by the browser and includes all of the user's preferred languages with a preference order.

 i18n-abide processes this value and compares it with your app's `supported_languages`.
 It will make the best match possible and serve up that language.